ActiveSolution/active-lab-iac2022/labs/pulumi-typescript.md

 __Note:__ You can find more information about the `Vault` type at: https://www.pulumi.com/docs/reference/pkg/azure-native/keyvault/vault/

-It would also be nice if the logical hierarchy, also applies to the KeyVault so it is logically placed under the resource group, when shown.
+It would also be nice if the logical hierarchy, also applies to the Key Vault, so it is logically placed under the resource group, when shown.
 To fix this, you can just set the `parent` property to the resource group

 ```typescript
 const kv = new azure.keyvault.Vault(getName("kv"), {